fstrozzi/bioruby-pipengine/README.md

 The inputs in the steps defined in the pipeline YAML are expressed by the ```<sample>``` placeholder that will be substituted with a sample name and the ```<sample_path>```, which will be changed with the location where initial data (i.e. raw sequencing reads) are stored for that particular sample.
 Both this information are provided in the sample YAML file.

 The ```<output>``` placeholder is a generic one to define the root location for the pipeline outputs.
 This parameter is also defined in the samples YAML.
+By default, PipEngine will write jobs scripts and will save stdout and stderr files from PBS in this folder.

 By convention, each sample output is saved under a folder with the sample name and each step is saved in a sub-folder with the step name.